Telehealth and Remote Patient Monitoring – What’s the Difference?

 What’s the Difference between Telehealth and Remote Patient Monitoring?

-On the other hand, remote patient monitoring is a subset of telehealth that involves continuously collecting patient data from FDA-cleared remote patient monitoring medical devices.
-RPM allows healthcare providers to monitor patients’ vital signs, symptoms, and health trends in real-time, facilitating proactive interventions and personalized care.
+Remote patient monitoring is a subset of telehealth that uses FDA-cleared remote patient monitoring medical devices that monitor, collect and send patient’s vital signs and other health data to a patient’s doctor.
+RPM allows healthcare providers to monitor patients’ vital signs, symptoms, and health trends in real-time.
+Access to regular patient readings can facilitate proactive interventions and personalized care.

 Billing Differences in Telehealth and Remote Patient Monitoring

-Telehealth and RPM billing are different.
-CMS does not consider RPM a telehealth service.
-Still, billing, insurance companies, Medicare, and Medicaid often cover telehealth services.
+Billing for telehealth and remote patient monitoring is different.
+The Centers for Medicare and Medicaid Services (CMS) does not consider RPM a telehealth service.
+Still, insurance companies, Medicare, and Medicaid often cover telehealth services.
 The billing structure is similar to in-person consultations.

 RPM Reimbursement is facilitated through the use of telehealth billing codes.
 However, as mentioned, the reimbursement landscape for telehealth can vary depending on the region and type of service provided.

-Remote Patient Monitoring, a continuous monitoring service, typically involves a separate billing practice using CPT codes.
-It might include initial setup fees for equipment, followed by monthly data analysis and reporting fees.
-RPM insurance coverage varies, but some providers are starting to recognize its benefits and offer coverage for specific conditions.
+Remote Patient Monitoring uses a separate billing practice that uses CPT codes.
+Billing for RPM includes initial setup fees for equipment, followed by monthly data analysis and reporting fees.
+Private insurance coverage varies.
+However, some providers do recognize the benefits of RPM and offer coverage for specific conditions.

 Technologies Used in Telehealth and Remote Patient Monitoring

-Telehealth relies on various technologies, such as video conferencing platforms like Zoom or Skype, secure messaging systems for patient-doctor communication, and telemedicine apps for remote diagnosis and treatment.
-These technologies ensure seamless interactions between healthcare professionals and patients, regardless of their physical locations.
+Telehealth uses video conferencing platforms like Zoom or Skype, secure messaging systems for patient-doctor communication, and telemedicine apps for remote diagnosis and treatment.
+These technologies allow healthcare providers and patients to meet virtually, regardless of their physical locations.

 Remote Patient Monitoring leverages various medical devices that collect and transmit patient data to healthcare providers.
-These devices include wearable sensors, smartwatches, blood pressure monitors, glucose meters, and other IoT-enabled health-tracking tools.
+Some commonly used RPM devices are blood pressure monitors, glucose meters, thermometers and scales.
 The collected data is then transmitted securely to healthcare providers’ systems for analysis and timely intervention.

 Telehealth and remote patient monitoring can harmoniously deliver comprehensive and patient-centric care.
 While telehealth connects patients and providers for virtual consultations, RPM provides continuous insights into patients’ health statuses.
 This Telehealth and RPM synergy allows healthcare professionals to make informed decisions, provide timely interventions, and track progress over time.